Monday - Friday 8:30am - 5pm

 Posted on 22/07/2013 by Room to GrowRoom to Grow

 Problem solving, reasoning and numeracy is one of the vital six areas of learning in early years teaching and involves the development of creativity and critical thinking.
 Babies and young children look for patterns and connections, learning to sort and match and count as they develop the skills to solve problems and make sense of the world around them.

 Shapes and spaces, sorting and matching and learning how to use numbers as labels for counting are all part of this area of learning and you can start helping your baby with this from a very early age.
-All kids can succeed in this pre-maths area as long as they get the opportunities they need to explore mathematical ideas in a way which can make sense to them personally.
+All kids can succeed in this pre-maths area as long as they get the opportunities, they need to explore mathematical ideas in a way which can make sense to them personally.

-Stacking beakers can be used to talk about colours, sizes and shapes and the concept of inside and outside.
+Stacking beakers can be used to initiate conversations about colours, sizes and shapes and the concept of inside and outside.
 Basic stacking beakers are also worth chucking in with the bath toys from time to time for pouring activities as well as floating and sinking.

-By now you’re getting the idea that maths for babies is not about teaching little ones concepts way beyond their understanding to produce a hot house genius.
+By now you’re getting the idea that maths for babies is not about teaching little one’s concepts way beyond their understanding to produce a hot house genius.
 It’s about using patterns and routines in your everyday environment to introduce the very basic concepts to your baby – the genius bit can wait for later on!